hargup/HackU/README.md

         real Vim Editor.
 Just bug your hands on the keyboard and get going.
 (PS.
 If you don't know what ViM is, ask any ViM user about its love for 'hjkl' )
         2. It could be customized and extended.
+        3. Our Target USERBASE are those people who have to do lots of writing and editing online and are ready to learn a new experience.
+It's worth while saving huge time investment compared to what spend in learning Vi - Text or ViM.

 What makes our Vi - Text different? -
 --------------------------------------